polyphony-chat/docs/SPECIFICATION.md

 ### 6.3 Multi-device support

-polyproto-core servers and clients employing encryption must support multi-device use.
+polyproto servers and clients employing encryption must support multi-device use.
 The MLS protocol assigns each device a unique `LeafNode` and prohibits key sharing across devices.
 Each device offers distinct KeyPackages and an own ID-Cert.

 ## 7. Keys and signatures